-Water skiing was invented in the U.S. in 1922 and became a competitive sport in 1939 at the first national championship at Jones Beach in Long Island, N.Y.
-Since then it has steadily grown in popularity and evolved past recreation into competitive sport.
-The sport was demonstrated at the Olympic Games in 1972 but has yet to be recognized as an Olympic sport.
+Water skiing was invented in the United States in 1922 and became a competitive sport in 1939 with the first national championship at Jones Beach in Long Island, N.Y.
+Since then it has steadily grown in popularity and evolved beyond a recreational activity.
+The sport was demonstrated at the Olympic Games in 1972 but has yet to be recognized as an official Olympic sport.
 It has been part of the Pan American Games since 1995.
-Wakeboarding was created in the late 1980s as a combination of surfing, snowboarding, skateboarding and waterskiing.
+The sport also includes wakeboard, which was created in the late 1980s as a combination of surfing, snowboarding, skateboarding and waterskiing.

 Slalom water skiing is performed on a mono-ski.
 The course consists of six turn buoys placed diagonally, with an entry gate, an exit gate, and a straight-line boat lane.
 The total course length is 259 metres and its width is 23 metres.
 Skiers score a point each time they pass a turn buoy and clear the wake of the boat.

 In tricks competition, athletes are required to do two 20-second passes, during which they must execute the largest possible number of different tricks.
 Tricks are divided into two categories: those done on the water surface and those done on the wake.
 There are 69 recognized tricks and during each pass, a skier will perform 12 to 18.